HolyWu/VapourSynth-EdgeMasks/README.md

 # EdgeMasks

-Creates an edge mask using various operators
+Creates an edge mask using various operators.

 ## Parameters